Daniel F Hayes, MD

 ●In a later review of 192 patients with IBC treated at the same institution with combined modality therapy, escalation of the postmastectomy radiation dose from 60 to 66 Gy improved locoregional control for patients who experienced less than a partial response to chemotherapy; had positive, close, or unknown surgical margins; or were under the age of 45 .

 Additional treatment for specific populations — Considerations regarding adjuvant therapy are as follows:

 HER2-positive tumors — Trastuzumab should be utilized in the neoadjuvant and adjuvant setting for IBC that overexpresses HER2 to complete a year of treatment.
 Timing of initiation of HER2-directed agents follows similar principles as for non-inflammatory breast cancer and is discussed in detail elsewhere.
 (See "Neoadjuvant therapy for patients with HER2-positive breast cancer", section on 'Timing of HER2-directed agents'.)

 Pertuzumab may also be given with chemotherapy and trastuzumab.
 The rationale and indications for this agent are the same as those for non-inflammatory, HER2-positive disease and are discussed in detail elsewhere.
-(See "General principles of neoadjuvant therapy for breast cancer", section on 'Treatment options' and "Adjuvant systemic therapy for HER2-positive breast cancer", section on 'HER2-directed agents'.)
+(See "Neoadjuvant therapy for patients with HER2-positive breast cancer", section on 'Components of therapy'.)

 Trastuzumab-associated cardiotoxicity and pretreatment assessment and monitoring of cardiac function are reviewed in detail separately.
 (See "Cardiotoxicity of trastuzumab and other HER2-targeted agents" and "Overview of the treatment of newly diagnosed, non-metastatic breast cancer".)